samskivert/ikvm-monotouch/README.md

 This will generate all of the IKVM dlls and exes in the `ikvm-monotouch/bin` directory.
 This version of IKVM can then be used in the normal manner to convert Java bytecode to a dll that can be included in a MonoTouch project.

+JNI is supported by including the bin/libikvm-natives.a file in your MonoTouch project.
+The file needs to be copied, not linked, otherwise MonoTouch does not pick it up.
+You have to add the following arguments to IPhone Build -> Additional mtouch arguments:

+    -nosymbolstrip -nostrip -cxx -gcc_flags "-L${ProjectDir} -likvm-natives -force_load ${ProjectDir}/libikvm-natives.a"

+Your JNI code must use the jni.h file found in native/.
+Setup an XCode static library project, add your JNI files plus a reference to native/jni.h.
+Then add the static library just like you add the libikvm-native.a file (including the mtouch arguments to force link all symbols).

 It is not necessary to use this custom project to convert C# dlls to Java stub classes (via `ikvmstub.exe`), but you can use it, and save yourself the trouble of installing a standard IKVM